cert-manager/website/content/en/docs/concepts/acme-orders-challenges.md

 processing.
 Processing will not begin until the challenge has been 'scheduled' to start.
 This scheduling process prevents too many challenges being attempted at once, or multiple challenges for the same DNS name being attempted at once.
-For more information on how challenges are scheduled, read the challenge scheduling.
-TODO: link to header below for scheduling.
+For more information on how challenges are scheduled, read the [challenge scheduling](./#challenge-scheduling).

 Once a challenge has been scheduled, it will first be 'synced' with the ACME server in order to determine its current state.
-If the challenge is already valid, its 'state' will be updated to 'valid', and also set `status.processing = false` to 'unschedule' itself.
+If the challenge is already valid, its 'state' will be updated to 'valid', and will also set `status.processing = false` to 'unschedule' itself.

 If the challenge is still 'pending', the challenge controller will 'present' the